timescale/docs/cloud/service-settings/settings-advanced.md

 # Service settings - advanced parameters
-It is also possible to configure a wide variety of Service database parameters by toggling `Show advanced parameters` in the upper-right corner of the `Settings` tab.
+It is also possible to configure a wide variety of service database parameters by toggling `Show advanced parameters` in the upper-right corner of the `Settings` tab.